 Limit when this task can run

 This option allows you to limit a task to running during specific hours of the day.
-For example, if you don't want your hourly task to run in the afternoons, you can restrict the task to running between 6PM and 12PM.
-This limit will prevent the task from starting during those times.
-If the task is already running, CCC will stop the task if it is still running when the end limit is reached.
+For example, if you don't want your hourly task to run in the afternoons, you could set a start limit of 6PM and an end limit of 12PM.
+This limit would allow the task to start any time after 6PM and any time up to 12PM, thus preventing the task from running between 12PM and 6PM.
+If the task is already running (e.g. if it started at 11:55AM), CCC will stop the task if it is still running when the end limit is reached.

 By default, CCC will wake your computer when your tasks are scheduled to run.
 You can change this setting in the Runtime Conditions section of the Scheduler popover.
 There are four options: